tinganho/balanced-storage/README.md

 We want to prevent memory leaks by static code analysis.
 But in doing so, we must analyse the source of memory leaks.
 By definition a memory leak is an unused resource at runtime.
 We allocate memory and initialize our resource.
 When the resource is no longer needed we need to deallocate it.
 In a garbage collected language we can unreference objects so they get garbage collected.
 And for a manual managed memory programming languages, we must deallocate it manually by writing some sort of expressions.
 In a majority of cases, if not all, a memory leaked resource often has one or more references to itself.
 In a garbage collected language this always holds true, they always have at least one reference to itself(otherwise they would be garbage collected).

 Let us just annotate these methods that uses these references.
-I have not shown you the `EventEmitter` class yet and lets begin by examine it:
+I have not shown you the `EventEmitter` class yet.
+Lets begin by examine it:

 ```ts
 export class EventEmitter {